pronebird/pomo-iphone/README.md

 # POMO-iphone

 POMO-iphone is a gettext reader for iPhone written in Obj-C/C++.
-It supposed to be a good substitution for outdated Apple translation system.
+It supposed to be a good substitution for outdated Apple translations system.
 However I still use default mechanisms to translate settings.bundle and views, so this solution is not 100% perfect.

 ## Basic usage